pnwamk/tr-calc/README.md

 Representations of the core calculus for Typed Racket

-LambdaTR.v - Coq representation of the λTR calculus presented by Tobin-Hochstadt and Felleisen [1].
+TR.v - Coq representation of the λTR calculus presented by Tobin-Hochstadt and Felleisen [1]. [coqdoc](http://htmlpreview.github.com/?https://github.com/sgtamk/TRcalc/TR.html)